Lowellowuor/ai-development-work-flow/Readme.md

    Trains a `GradientBoostingClassifier` on the training data.

 6. 🔮 **Predict**
-   Uses the trained model to predict readmission on the test set.
+   Uses the trained model to predict readmission on  test set.

 7. 📊 **Evaluate with Confusion Matrix**
    Computes and displays the confusion matrix for model evaluation.